adam-p/yesterday-i-learned/random.md

 1. Both ["bury the lead"][wiktionary 2] and "bury the lede" are used.
 There is no clear answer.
 1. "GILDAN Ultra Cotton (TM) Heavyweight" is the most comfortable T-shirt in the whole wide world.
 1. [AK-74][diffen] has better recoil handling, shoots farther, and has less spread.
 For no reason, then, should it be produced less frequently than the AK-47.
-1. On Walmart promoting bumping up the minimum wage: Their "benevolence" allows them to lobby for higher minimum wages and push Mom-and-Pop retailers out of business without looking hypocritical.
-Longer-term the lack of competition helps their bottom-line.
+1. On Walmart promoting bumping up the minimum wage: [Their "benevolence" allows them to lobby for higher minimum wages and push Mom-and-Pop retailers out of business without looking hypocritical.
+Longer-term the lack of competition helps their bottom-line.](https://www.reddit.com/r/business/comments/2wfpn6/walmart_gives_workers_a_raise_shares_drop/coqkovk/) - dt084
 1. When a person is near death, saliva accumulate near the throat, making noises known as the [death rattle][wikipedia 73].
 1. In Jesus' times, "Everyone serves the good wine first, and when people have drunk freely, then the poor wine."
 The act of Jesus conjuring good wine when everyone is already drunk made him "the ultimate bro".
 (John 2:9-10)
 1. Facebook has clauses in their open source software that [make their usage completely useless][ycombinator 4].